CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README.md

    conda activate mt-cnn
    ```
 ### Data Setup:

+The data setup goes through multiple steps.
+Run all the commands below from the top level directory of the repository.

+1- Download reports from modac.cancer.gov:

 To download the  data needed to train and test the model, and the trained model files, you should create an account first on the Model and Data Clearinghouse [MoDac](modac.cancer.gov).

-Then run the script [data_handler.py](./data_hander.py) which will do the following:
+Then run the script  [./data_utils/download_data.py](./data_utils/download_data.py).

-* Download the GDC pathology reports from MoDac
+2- Generate trainign/validaton/test datasets:
-* Split the data into training/validation/test datasets
+The script  [./data_utils/trainTestSplitMetaData.py](./data_utils/trainTestSplitMetaData.py) splits the data into training/validation/test datasets and mapps the site and histology to integer categories.

+3- Process reports and generate features:
+The script [./data_utils/data_handler.py](./data_utils/data_handler.py) does the following
-* Clean up punctuation and unecessary tokens from the reports
+* Cleans up punctuation and unecessary tokens from the reports
-* Train a word embedding network to convert every word in the reports to an embedding vector of size 300
+* Generates a dictionary that maps words in the corpus with a least five appearances to a unique index.
-* Use the trained word embedding model to encode every report into a numpy array of size (1500 * 300)
+* Uses the word to index dictionary to encode every report into a numpy vector of size 1500, where 1500 is the maximum number of words in a pathology report.
+Every element in that array represent the index of the word in the corpus.
-* Generate numpy arrays for the training/validation/test datasets.
+* Generates numpy arrays for the training/validation/test datasets.

-More information about the original, cleaned, and generated data can be bound in the README.txt file that will be downloaded in the ./data directory.
+Here is t

 ### Training: